 The Lung Foundation Netherlands has taken the initiative to bring together top academic institutes in two international consortiums that focus on a solution for asthma and COPD.
 In the Netherlands alone, more than 1.2 million people suffer from these still incurable lung diseases.

 Scientists have indicated that a medical breakthrough can be accelerated when and if knowledge, new technologies and innovative insights are combined and developed further.
 Joining forces on an international scale is the most important condition for success.
 Under the direction of the independent Lung Foundation Netherlands, such an international collaboration is now possible.
 A first medical breakthrough is expected within seven years.

 'Really make a difference'

-“Now we can really make a difference through taking control ourselves and actually working together on an accelerated solution for all the people with lung diseases.
-This is a well-founded and unique initiative with enormous potential for success.
-A medical breakthrough is closer by than ever before.”, says Michael Rutgers, director of the Lung Foundation Netherlands and the initiator and driver of the programme.
+“Now we can really make a difference through taking control ourselves and actually working together on an accelerated solution for all those with a lung disease.
+This collaboration has an enormous potential for success.
+A medical breakthrough is closer by than ever before.”, says Michael Rutgers, director of the Lung Foundation Netherlands.

 Accelerate specifically involves patients in this research programme.
-They collaborate for the duration of the research programme through a Patient Advice Committee.
-“The wishes and needs of lung patients are of great importance.
-We are going to continue until solutions have been found and impact has been achieved.
-After all, we are doing this for everyone with a lung disease.”, added Michael Rutgers.
+They collaborate for the duration of the research programme through a Patient Advisory Committee.
+“The needs of lung patients are of the great importance.
+We are doing this for everyone with a lung disease.
+We plan to continue the Accelerate programme until solutions have been found and impact has been achieved.”, ads Michael Rutgers.

-Dr. Hermelijn Smits, scientist with the LUMC and chief researcher for the asthma prevention programme: 'By joining of forces, I am convinced that we will achieve the results we make a dream of come through and will, bringing a world without asthma a step closer.
-A solution we urgently need, because asthma is the biggest chronic childhood disease of our times.'
+Dr. Hermelijn Smits, scientist with the LUMC and consortium leader for the asthma prevention programme: "By joining of forces, I am convinced that we will achieve our goals and make a dream come true: bringing a world without asthma a step closer.
+A solution we urgently need, because asthma is the biggest chronic childhood disease of our time.’’

 International jury: excellent appraisal